jokva/talks/rediscovering-fire/source/allocation.rst

 one function (publically [#]_) allocates, the ``segy_open`` function.
 All other functions assume memory is allocated and meet expectations, and are managed externally.
-One common criticism of C and its standard library is its unsafety, which is very real, and this lession does nothing do alleviate that.
+One common criticism of C and its standard library is its unsafety, which is very real, and requiring callers to manage all memory does nothing to help *safety*.

-This places a larger burden on host language library developers, but give a lot of flexibility.
-In segyio's Python extension, all memory is allocated by creating empty Numpy array *in Python*, so even the Python-C layer no allocation is done, and memory is properly registered with the Python runtime.
+This places a larger burden on developers, but in return gives a lot of flexibility.
+In segyio's Python extension, all memory is allocated by creating empty Numpy array *in Python*, so even in the Python-C layer no allocation is done.
+Numpy ensures all memory is properly registered with the Python runtime.
 In fact, the extension code does not know at all that it is Numpy that provides the memory - all it sees is a `buffer object`_, and the Python code is free to replace Numpy with something else.
-This has proven to scale very for segyio, where resource allocation has been rewritten at least three times (invisibly to the user).
+This has proven to scale very well for segyio, where resource allocation has been rewritten at least three times (invisibly to the user).

 For a motivating example, consider the following Python program, which prints the mean value of every individual trace: